LeetLLM

 Think of reading a sentence: when you see "it" in "The cat sat on the mat because it was tired", your brain attends back to "cat" to resolve what "it" means.
 Self-attention does this computationally: every token computes a weighted combination of all other tokens based on relevance.[1]

-Setup: Q, K, V Projections
+Setup: Q, K, V projections

 To perform attention, the model transforms each word's representation into three different roles.
 Think of it like a library system: